Liranjas/sistema-python/README.md

 4. Concluir tarefas: os usuários podem marcar uma tarefa específica como concluída.
 5. Exclusão de tarefas: os usuários podem excluir uma tarefa específica da lista de afazeres.
 6. Menu de opções: o sistema deve interagir com o usuário através de um menu de opções para facilitar a sua usabilidade.

+(ENG)
+# Task Management System
+## Description
+(ENG) Simple task management system in python

+Algorithm class assignment with the objective of developing a Python program that allows users to create, view, update, mark as completed, and delete tasks from a to-do list.

+## The system must have the following characteristics:

+1. Adding tasks: users must be able to add new tasks to a to-do list.

+Each task must contain an identifier – a number such that there are no different tasks with the same identifier, a description, a time limit (in hours) to be completed and a status (completed or active).

+Every new task, when registered by the user, has an active status.

+2. Viewing tasks: users can view all tasks present in the list, only active tasks, or only completed tasks.

+Regardless of the type of view chosen, all the characteristics of each task must be presented in a clear and organized manner.
+Bonus – task priority: when viewing tasks, the system should display active tasks first (before completed ones) and, among active tasks, the system should display them in ascending order by task time limit.
+This functionality/ordering should be applied both to viewing all tasks and to viewing only active tasks.
+3. Update tasks: users can change the data of a task, with the exception of its identifier.
+4. Complete tasks: users can mark a specific task as completed.
+5. Deleting tasks: users can delete a specific task from the to-do list.
+6. Options menu: the system should interact with the user through an options menu to facilitate its usability.